Diamond Ring Effect

 (click to see more photos)

-The table below lists every solar eclipse from 2001 through 2020.
+The table below lists every solar eclipse from 2021 through 2040.
 Click on the eclipse Calendar Date to see a global map showing where the eclipse is visible from.
+The second column TD of Greatest Eclipse is the Terrestrial Dynamical Time of greatest eclipse and links to an animation showing the eclipse path across Earth.
 The Eclipse Type link opens a window showing the path of total and annular eclipses plotted on Google Maps.
+The Saros Series link opens a window showing the table listing details for all eclipses in the Saros series.
 The Eclipse Magnitude is the fraction of the Sun's diameter covered by the Moon at greatest eclipse.
 For total and annular eclipses, this value is actually the ratio of the apparent diameters of the Moon to the Sun.
-The Central Duration lists the duration of totality or annularity at greatest eclipse.
-The link produces a table of geographic coordinates of the eclipse path.
+The Central Duration lists the duration of totality or annularity at greatest eclipse and links to a table of geographic coordinates of the eclipse path.
 The last column is a brief description of the geographic regions of eclipse visibility.
 The descriptions are for the partial phases of each eclipse.
 Annular and total eclipses are only visible from the regions in bold.

 |